-And depending on the extent of your hearing loss, an audiologist may recommend hearing aids or a cochlear implant.
-A Vanderbilt University study showed that treating the hearing loss could reduce mental fatigue as well as improve memory and language understanding.
+And depending on the extent of your hearing loss, a specialist may recommend hearing aids or a cochlear implant.
+A Vanderbilt University study showed that treating your hearing loss could reduce mental fatigue as well as improve memory and language understanding.

 Clunky, unsightly hearing aids are a thing of the past.
-If you think that you may be suffering from listening fatigue caused by hearing loss, it’s time to speak with an audiologist about solutions you’re going to like.
+If you think that you may be suffering from listening fatigue caused by hearing loss, it’s time to speak with a specialist about solutions you’re going to like.